 CETG Stitching Groups

 The aim of our stitching groups is for members to meet regularly in each other's homes to share skills and ideas, and get to know each another while doing some stitching.
-Currently, CETG has two stitching groups.
-Below is a brief description of each group along with photos of some of their work, which was on display at the meeting in October 2019.
+Currently, CETG has three stitching groups.
+Below is a brief description of the first two groups along with photos of some of their work.
+The third group is relatively recently formed, and is actively looking for new members.
+All 3 groups spoke about their work in our May 2023 meeting, which you can read about here.

 Original CETG Hand Stitch Group

-The first CETG hand stich group has been meeting monthly for a number of years and the photographs opposite are examples of some of the techniques they have tried to date.
+The first CETG hand stich group has been meeting monthly since 2012 and the photographs opposite are examples of some of the techniques they have tried.
 This group has enjoyed several outings, which include:

 Witney Antique Samplers exhibition